Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Experiments

 \subsection{Results}

-\textbf{Qualitative results}.
+\textbf{Qualitative Results}.
 In \cref{fig:qualitative_results}, we show qualitative results of our method.
-Our results are all from a trained model driven by a \textit{new skeletal pose}, \textit{new camera viewpoint}, and \textit{new environment map} not seeing during training.
-Note how our approach captures realistic appearance and prominent cloth wrinkles, which can be easily observed under different light conditions.
-Importantly, notice how our results look realistic under novel light conditions.
+Our results are all from a trained model driven by a \textit{new skeletal pose}, \textit{new camera viewpoint}, and \textit{new environment map} not seen during training.
+Note how our approach produces realistic appearance and prominent cloth wrinkles, which can be easily observed under different light conditions.
+Importantly, notice how our results look realistic under novel lights, even though our model is trained on a single sequence under a static light condition.

 In \cref{fig:intrinsic_decomposition}, we show results from our intrinsic decomposition.
-Note how our normal representation captures well the geometry details, and how our visibility captures shadows.
-This is important to obtain an albedo that does not embed light effects, as can be observed from our results.
-Another important and unique characteristic of our method is the ability to model self-shadows.
-In \cref{fig:cast_shadows}, we show results from two subjects, where a ``sunrise'' environment map was used to produce cast shadows.
+Note that our normal representation nicely captures the geometry details and the visibility.
+This is important to obtain an albedo that does not contain baked-in lighting effects, e.g. shadows, as can be observed from our results.

+Another important and unique characteristic of our method is the ability to model self-shadows and cloth wrinkles.
+In \cref{fig:cast_shadows}, we show results from two subjects, where a ``sunrise'' light probe was used to produce cast shadows.
+Note how pose-dependent effects are consistent with the mostly directional illumination.

 \textbf{Comparisons}.
 We evaluated our method on the test sequences from our dataset.
-Specifically, we compare with two baselines in the indoor sequences (T2-T5) and outdoor sequence (T6) of subject S1 in every $10$th frame, which sums up to $4000$ evaluation frames.
-In \cref{tab:quantitative_results} we show, for the first time, quantitative results of real human relighting under new poses and new light conditions.
+Specifically, we compare against two baselines in the indoor sequences (T2-T5) and outdoor sequence (T6) of subject S1 in every $10$th frame, which sums up to $4000$ evaluation frames.
+In \cref{tab:quantitative_results} we show, for the first time, quantitative results of \textit{real human relighting} under new poses and new light conditions.
 Our approach consistently improves upon the two baselines.